Samuel-de-Oliveira/CanUseTimer/README.md

 If you want to know more about like how to install or configure or do something in the program, you need to read the [wiki](https://github.com/samuel-de-oliveira/CanUseTimer/wiki) to learn, have wiki for every OS.
-If you want to help with something you can make forks or report errors in github site, you will help a lot :wink:.
+If you want to help with something you can make forks or report errors in github issues, you will help a lot :wink:.

 You can too see our website: [**Fast link!**](https://samuel-de-oliveira.github.io/CanUseTimer-Web/)

 ---
-## Release notes (0.2) 🗒️
+## Release notes (0.2.1) 🗒️

 - Colors added;
 - Parameters added to program (see the [wiki](/wiki));